 The flights, which depart in the early mornings, usually last about an hour.
 As an added bonus, the gondola also has a wheelchair-height window cut-out, so wheelchair users can enjoy the view along the way.
 And with advance notice, arrangements can be made to have a crew member drive the passenger’s personal vehicle over to the landing site.

-Private flights are priced at $650 per flight, and the gondola can accommodate one wheelchair-user and a companion.
+Private flights are priced at $650 for two people, and the gondola can accommodate one wheelchair-user and a companion.
 It’s really a small price to pay for an experience of a lifetime, and actually a pretty good deal for a private balloon flight.